Are you afraid of things that go bump in the night? Let’s face our fears and learn how to say “monster” in Korean today!

 공포 (gongpo) – horror

 무기력한 사람 (mugiryeokan saram) – zombie

-While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
+While you can study the words in this article simply by reading their romanized versions, being able to read Hangeul will be more useful, especially if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in just 30 minutes.

 After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?